Wargame Terrain Modules

 The Sandbox

 Scale model terrain needs to be sculpted realistically enough to please the player, and it must be safe for figures and vehicles to stand on.
 The classic sandbox meets both requirements, but it is usually reserved for professional strategists who have access to military training facilities.
 Wargamers want to be able to transport their terrain to club meetings, and they need to be able to store it easily when not in use.
-The cheapest portable terrain system is an olive green army blanket with books underneath and model railroad terrain pieces on top.
+The cheapest portable terrain system is an olive green army blanket with books underneath and model railway terrain pieces on top.
 The next step up is a permanent table with sculpted hills and other items arranged on it in changing patterns.

 Modular terrain with roads, ditches, rivers, fields, rolling hills, and other realistic features may be a simulation gamer’s dream come true.
 If the landscape is modelled true to 1:72 scale, a typical platoon attack corridor would be 2.75 m wide and 14 m long.
 Few gamers have that much space available, but modular terrain can be used to create the impression of unlimited depth: Terrain tiles which have already been fought over are picked up behind the line and placed in the direction of attack again.
 Another advantage of modular terrain is that the members of a club can easily put a large landscape together when they pool all available modules.